Billotais/bilat.xyz/vita.md

 - Reverberation : `"reverb variance reverberance hf_damping room_scal stereo_depth pre_delay wet_gain=0"` to apply some reverberation with various parameters.
 Default values can be found in the code.

 You can also apply different preprocessing one after the other, by concatenating the commands with a comma in between, e.g. --preprocessing "sample 5000 10000,whitenoise 0 0.002"

+#### Evaluation

+By default, once the model has finished training, it will take a file and try to improve it.
+This file will be `out.wav`.
+If you want to evaluate other files, you can run the original command, but with the `--load filename` argument added.
+This will look for a model save file `out/name/models/model.tar` (don't forget to rename the model file you want to use.

 ### Code structure